-There are 11 basic sections of a resume.
-You may or may not use all of them, and Steinbright encourages you to tailor your resume as much as possible to highlight your talents, strengths, and experiences.
+There are nine basic sections of a resume.
+You may or may not use all of them.
+Steinbright encourages you to tailor your resume as much as possible to highlight your talents, strengths, and experiences.

 A job objective is not necessary when applying for co-op jobs, and, in fact, it may be limiting to co-op students who are trying to explore different career fields.
 For a student seeking a co-op job outside the SCDConline interviewing process, a goal can be stated in a cover letter.
 Job objectives are most appropriate for graduating students and post graduates who have become more focused in their career goals.